MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 Install the root certificate to the **Trusted Root Certification Authorities** on your device .
 Install your newly signed app to verify that you have successfully signed your app with Device Guard signing.

 > [!IMPORTANT]
 > In order to achieve isolation, deploy the WDAC CI policy to trust apps that are signed with DGSSv2.
-Be sure to read through the readme_cmdlets documentation and migration From DGSSv1 to DGSSv2 documentation that is included in the NuGet Package.
+Be sure to read through the readme_cmdlets documentation and migration from DGSSv1 to DGSSv2 documentation that is included in the NuGet Package.

 ## Common errors